formula1/domain-config-formatter/readme.md

 **Required**
+- It's expected to be a valid json file
+  - I may allow yaml in the future
 - maintainerEmail - The email that will be notified about certificates
 - At least one site
   - Each site must have at least subject